go-to-k/cls3/README.md

 In this mode, operation across regions is not possible, but only in **one region**.
 You can specify the region with the `-r` option.

+### Concurrent Deletion of Multiple Buckets

+The `-c | --concurrentMode` option allows you to delete **multiple buckets in parallel**.
+By default, when this option is specified, all buckets will be deleted in parallel.

+If you want to limit the number of parallel deletions, you can specify the `-n | --concurrencyNumber` option.
+For example, `-c -n 5` will delete buckets with a maximum of 5 parallel operations.

+**Too many parallel deletions may cause S3 API errors.** If it fails, please run it again.

+This option is not available in the Table Buckets Mode (`-t`) because the throttling threshold for S3 Tables is very low.

 ### Number of objects that can be deleted

 The delete-objects API provided by the CLI and SDK has a limit of "the number of objects that can be deleted in one command is limited to 1000", but This tool has no limit on the number.